Zurück zum Blog

 Firebase Realtime Database is a NoSQL cloud database that syncs data across all clients in real-time, with the data being available even after your application goes offline.

-FRD stores data on the cloud in JSON form and synchronizes that same data in real-time with all clients.
-For example, if you’re building an application using Javascript, Apple and Android SDKs, all of these clients share one Realtime Database that gets automatically updated with the newest batch of data.
+FRD stores data in the cloud as JSON and synchronizes it in real-time with all clients.
+For example, if you’re building an application using JavaScript, Apple and Android SDKs, all of these clients share one Realtime Database that gets automatically updated with the newest batch of data.

 Key features include: